Thames school of chartmakers: "At the Signe of the Platt"

 Its existence was revealed by Spanish historian of science Ernesto García Camarero, who examined a number of 17th-century English charts and noticed some common features.
 He described them as portolan charts with windrose networks (see illustration).
 They bore the legend "at the Signe of the Platt" with addresses in or near the Port of London.
 They were hand-drawn on vellum, pasted to four hinged rectangular boards.
 They did not employ Mercator's projection — conservative English seamen did not trust this innovation — but they were corrected for magnetic declination.
 No attempt was made to show inland features such as rivers or mountains, nor political or human symbols.
 They had (wrote García Camarero) a certain unfussy unity of style:

 The word platt (a variant of plot) meant a chart.
 "The signe of the platt" was a signboard that hung outside a chartmaker's shop.
 University of Kansas scholar Thomas R. Smith discovered a number of these men were members of the Drapers' Company, a guild of the City of London, and from its records he and Tony Campbell derived trees of master-and-apprentice relations spanning 125 years.

-One particular chain of teaching was John Daniell → Nicholas Comberford → Joh Burston → John Thornton → Joel Gascoyne, all of whom were important enough to have left charts that survive today, a rare thing for the period.
+One particular chain of teaching was John Daniell → Nicholas Comberford → John Burston → John Thornton → Joel Gascoyne, all of whom were important enough to have left charts that survive today, a rare thing for the period.